How to submit the best job application

 Explain why you want our job in particular – “This position offers a unique opportunity to experience a range of jobs on the programme.”
 “It provides the opportunity to work alongside experienced colleagues who, I read on your website, are committed to my success” “It gives me the chance to work in the exciting world of labelling”.
 I am joking here – labels are interesting to me – but I’d be a little concerned about the mental health of someone straight out of university who found them exciting.

 Why Expert Labels?
 Explain what it is about our company that attracts you.
+For example – small companies offer an opportunity to grow like larger businesses can’t.

 About your covering letter